gpeterson406/Greenwood_Book/_book/01-preface.md

 and find the mean and SD of the new variable (*BWlb*).

-1.5.
-Make histograms and boxplots of the original *BodyWeight* and new *BWlb* variables.
+1.6.
+Make histograms and boxplots of the original *BodyWeight* and new *BWlb* variables, both using base R plots and using `ggplot2`.
 Discuss aspects of the distributions that changed and those that remained the same with the transformation from kilograms to pounds.
 What does this tell you about changing the units of a variable in terms of its distribution?